-The intramural program of the NCI is one of the largest centers for cancer research in the world, with approximately 240 principal investigators and 700 postdoctoral fellows.
+The NCI intramural program is one of the largest centers for cancer research in the world, with approximately 200 principal investigators and 600 postdoctoral fellows.
 While outstanding scientific research is conducted at NCI, many of the scientists who go on to lead their own laboratories have few management skills.
-The Scientific Management Training (SMT) course focuses on personnel and project management.
+The Scientific Management Training course focuses on personnel and project management.
 In the “Art of Supervision” section, the emphasis is on the uniqueness of each person and how each staff member should be treated to achieve desired outcomes.
 The “Organization” section focuses on developing successful teams by delegating authority to complete an organizational mission.
-The goal of the SMT course is to help you develop the skills you need to successfully lead a scientific research laboratory.
+The goal of this course is to help you develop the skills you need to successfully lead a scientific research laboratory.
 NCI principal investigators and fellows who need to develop scientific management skills are encouraged to participate in this course.

 A service of the National Cancer Institute